martinsumner/leveled/docs/VOLUME.md

 - Using i2.2xlarge EC2 nodes with mirrored SSD drives (for data partition only)
 - noop scheduler, transparent huge pages disabled, ext4 partition
 - A 64 vnode ring-size
-- 45 concurrent basho_bench threads (basho_bench run on separate disks) running at max
+- 45 concurrent basho_bench threads (basho_bench run on a separate machine) running at max
 - AAE set to passive
 - sync writes enabled (on both backends)
 - An object size of 8KB